IB-Integrated-Design-Project-Group-M202/competition-in-arena/README.md

 'Final Code' contains three files, which combine to operate the robot coherently during the competition in the arena.

-'Test Functions' contains many files, all of which work individually and operate to perform a specific task, described at the beginning of the file.
+'Test Functions' contains many files, which work individually to perform a task, described at the beginning of the file.

 Refer to the descriptions provided in all files, in order to build the appropriate circuits and collect the best results.